Halsey K. Mohr: Career

 Described as a "songwriter and vaudeville song and dance man" Mohr had a successful career as a composer and sometimes lyricist of usually comic songs in the vaudeville and tin pan alley tradition.
 Some of his more noted songs were "Piney Ridge", "They're Wearing 'Em Higher In Hawaii", "Liberty Belle", "Jane Dear", and "I'm A Yiddish Cowboy".
 Going against antiwar sentiment during the early years of World War I, he wrote pro-war patriotic music.

+Legacy

 His daughter Edna Mohr also went on to be a composer.